jkudo/ansible-kubernetes-elasticsearch-logging/README.md

 # Intro #

-This course is a part of series of Kubernetes articles located at [https://scalablesystem.design/lesson/kubernetes-logging-elk/]
+> This course is a part of series of Kubernetes articles located at [ScalableSystemDesign]

 `kubectl` and `ansible` must be installed beforehand.